mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 methodology, or a methodology which lacks formal verification.
 TaMaRa aims to be production grade, so I consider verification to be an important step in the process of ensuring reliability.
 As mentioned in the engineering requirements and aims, I propose a rigorous verification methodology based on fault-injection simulation _and_ formal methods, partially inspired by Benites @Benites2018.
+In addition, I aim to undertake a large-scale fuzzing exercise to further strengthen the quality of verification.
+Fuzzing in this case will involve the generation and verification of randomly generated RTL en mass, rather than just verifying on a few selected testbenches.
 The verification can be broken down as follows:

-#TODO("talk about fuzzing")

 - *Fault injection simulation:* Using an open-source simulator like Verilator, Icarus Verilog or cxxrtl, a complex design will have TMR applied to it and be subject to a simulation with controlled random injected